We want to keep you posted and publish occasional newsletters that can include news, information, opinions and data. Read everything we know.

 By William May

 Published: 01/22/16 Topics: Ocean Shores WA Comments: 0

-I know you’ve heard places referred to as the Venice of the north or the Venice of where ever but in the case of Ocean Shores, the comparison is apt.
-Here me out before you accuse me of hyperbole: when they were building a town out of this sand bar, they built in 24 miles of of canals!
+I know you’ve heard places referred to as the Venice of the north or the Venice of where ever but in the case of Ocean Shores, With 24 miles of canals in a town with a population of less than 6,000, there might be more miles of canals than roads downtown.
+Read more Leave comments

 By William May